SeaweedSungJin/wikipedia_ads/src/README.md

 The heavy models, FAISS index and KB JSON are cached so repeated runs are fast.
 Optional TF‑IDF filtering can be enabled in `config.yaml`.
+The `first_image_only` option restricts FAISS search to the first image of each document to test retrieval accuracy without considering additional images.

 ## Downloading Wikipedia images